Blog

 Boisson énergétique pour le vélo : choisir la meilleure option pour une récupération optimale ?

-If you play sports, especially cycling , and you have questions about hydration , this article is for you!
-Cycling is a sport that requires a long effort and variable intensity.
+If you play sports, especially cycling , and you 're wondering about hydration , this article is for you!
+Cycling is a sport that requires long-term effort and variable intensity.
 And having optimal nutrition and hydration is essential for your performance.
-We will see together which energy drink to favor according to your profile.
+We'll see together which energy drink to choose based on your profile.

 The importance of hydration when cycling

 During intense and prolonged physical effort such as cycling , we sweat more than normal.
-In fact, the body uses this phenomenon to maintain a stable temperature in our organism.
+Indeed, the body uses this phenomenon to maintain a stable temperature in our organism.
 However, this sweat causes a loss of water and minerals , such as sodium , potassium , magnesium and calcium .
-This is why good hydration is important , in order to compensate for the losses of your body and for your health.
+This is why good hydration is important , in order to compensate for the losses in your body and for your health.

-If we only talk about performance, dehydration can reduce your physical abilities .
-Studies have shown that a dehydrated person (2% dehydration) will have a decrease in their physical and mental performance of up to 20% during a race.
-In addition, it can have negative effects on concentration, increase the risk of injury and cause cramps or headaches.
+Speaking solely of performance, dehydration can reduce your physical abilities .
+Studies have shown that a dehydrated person (2% dehydration) will experience a 20% decrease in their physical and mental performance during a race.
+Additionally, it can negatively affect concentration, increase the risk of injury, and cause cramps or headaches.

 What is a sports energy drink?